-Small businesses have limited marketing budgets and they are unable to spend thousands on SEO.
+Small businesses have limited marketing budgets and are unable to spend thousands on SEO.

 If you’re not sure what is SEO, please read this article: What is SEO?

 I developed this simple checklist to help small businesses to get started with SEO.
-If your industry is highly competitive, there is no other choice than hiring a freelance SEO consultant or an SEO agency to handle your SEO efforts.
+If your industry is highly competitive, there is no other choice than to hire a freelance SEO consultant or an SEO agency to handle your SEO efforts.

 If you follow everything in this list, you will see steady growth in organic traffic from search engines.